Testing setup before changing domains

 To use the web interface to test your domain on Fastly before you make a final CNAME change, follow the steps below:

-Click the Edit configuration button and then select Clone active.
+Click the Edit configuration button and then select the option to clone the active version.
 The Domains page appears.

 - Click the Test domain link next to the domain you want to test.